sontungexpt/better-diagnostic-virtual-text/README.md

   - `bufnr` (`integer`): The buffer number.
   - `line` (`integer`): The line number.
   - `recompute` (`boolean`): Whether to recompute diagnostics or use cached diagnostics.
   - `finish_soon` (`boolean|nil`): If set to true, the function will immediately return a list containing only one diagnostic with severity level 1 upon encountering such a diagnostic.
-This only works if `recomputed` is set to .
 - **Returns**:
   - `table`: List of diagnostics sorted by severity.
   - `integer`: Number of diagnostics.